Let me start by offering you a warm welcome.

 You may be wondering what makes me qualified to tell you what your website should and shouldn't have on it right?

 Am I a web designer?
 Nope.

 Have I ever created a church or any type of religious website before?
 Nope.

-However, after recently booking our wedding, it’s fair to say that I’ve seen my fair share them!
+However, after recently getting married, it's fair to say that I've seen my fair share them!